-- Use your head, Guys have the tendency of thinking with their heart or with the organ below their waist once they are in love, so they ignore the obvious thereby falling into a ditch with eyes wide open.
+- Use your head.
+Guys have the tendency of thinking with their heart or with the organ below their hip once they are in love, so they ignore the obvious thereby falling into a ditch with eyes wide open.

 - Be patient.
 You will realise that a relationship is not a competition the moment the goddess you were gunning for turns out to be a witch under your roof.

-Enough has been said already, I believe we can change that statistic for the better by doing it right and meaning every word of that vow.
-Marriages are not meant to be all rosy, one without storms but instead they are supposed to be worked out to perfection.
+Enough has been said already.
+I believe we can change that statistic for the better by doing it right.
+Meaning every word of that vow.
+Marriages are not meant to be all rosy, one without storms but instead, they are supposed to be worked out to perfection.

-Thank you reading, I will like to see your comments, also like, share and re-blog this post, by these we can start a new campaign against marriage failures.
+Thank you for reading.
+I will like to see your comments, also like, share and re-blog this post.
+By these, we can start a new campaign against marriage failures.